MinecraftPotatoe/AutosessionUI.nvim/README.md

 <!-- config:end -->

-The telescope_picker has some more features, like using `<C-f>` to favorite a session, or
-`<C-d>` to delete a session from in the picker.

-But at the moment the picker is not updating the displayed sessions correctly when using the shortcuts, so you might need to close and open it again.
-It's also a bit slower than the other version, so just set `use_telescope_picker` to false if it annoys you.

 ## 🎉 Usage

 Use the user commands or the lua functions of `require("auto-session-ui)`.
 When naming a new session or renaming it, you can use slasher `/` to separate them into folders.

 E.g. naming a session `a/b/c` would create a folder `a` with a folder `b` with a session `c`

+The telescope_picker - enabled by default - has some useful features, like using `<C-f>` to favorite a session, or
+`<C-d>` to delete a session from in the picker, or `<C-b>` to go to the back one folder.

+It's bit slower than the other version, so just set `use_telescope_picker` to false if it annoys you.

 ## 🔜 Planned features